werman/noise-suppression-for-voice/README.md

 ### Plugin Settings

 - `VAD Threshold (%)` - if probability of sound being a voice is lower than this threshold - it will be silenced.
+  Valid range is `0..100%`; the default and recommended starting point is `85%`.
+  Higher values are stricter.
 In most cases the threshold between 85% - 95% would be fine.
   Without the VAD some loud noises may still be a bit audible when there is no voice.
 - `VAD Grace Period (ms)` - for how long after the last voice detection the output won't be silenced.
 This helps when ends of words/sentences are being cut off.
 - `Retroactive VAD Grace Period (ms)` - similar to `VAD Grace Period (ms)` but for starts of words/sentences. :warning: This introduces latency!